bhklab/handbook/docs/General/Meetings/project_tracking.md

 ### Manuscript Progress

-If you have any updates on the progress of your manuscript, [this spreadsheet](https://docs.google.com/spreadsheets/d/1dZcNEmIGCdFthwj5cskuATfDTJ-7Mup8D5gO_HrmIPE/edit?usp=sharing) is where you add your updates.
+If you have any updates on the progress of your manuscript,  'List Ongoing Papers BHKLab - Tracker' in your BHKLab [Google Drive](https://drive.google.com/drive), search for `BHK Lab Spreadsheets` is where you add your updates.
 The following are the columns in the spreadsheet:

 - **Lead Author (Mandatory)**: Add the name of the lead author of the manuscript.
 There can be multiple names if there are multiple lead authors working on this manuscript.